 The challenges can only be met collectively, through coalitions with our peers and in our customers' sectors to participate in the development of common and shared standards, while maintaining an ongoing dialogue with our stakeholders.

 By joining the UNEP-FI’s Net-Zero Banking Alliance in 2021 as a founding member, the Group committed itself to align its portfolios on trajectories aimed at global carbon neutrality by 2050 in order to reach the objective of limiting global warming to 1.5°C.

-- Coal: Reduce to zero our exposure to coal by 2030 in the EU and OECD countries, and by 2040 in the rest of the world;
+- complete phase-out by 2030 for EU and OECD countries, by 2040 for the rest of the world;

 In addition to these commitments, the Group has put in place a strict framework of general Environmental and Social (E&S) principles in nine priority sectors:

 - Dams and hydroelectric power

 - Thermal power stations